 How can I review my credit report?

 All you need to do is visit www.annualcreditreport.com.
 You can order a free report from each of the three credit reporting agencies once a year.
+Please remember, ordering a free credit report can give you insight to your credit but it does not prevent identity theft.
+Free credit reports can be ordered in conjunction with adding a freeze or alert.

 Information is for informational purposes only and is not intended to provide legal or financial advice.
 The views expressed are those of Republic Bank of Chicago.